systemjs/systemjs/docs/system-api.md

 Given a plain JavaScript object, return an equivalent `Module` object.

-Useful when writing a custom `instantiate` hook or using `SystemJS.set`.
+Useful when writing a custom `instantiate` hook or using `SystemJS.registry.set`.

 #### SystemJS.register([name ,] deps, declare)
 Type: `Function`